RSP531/Good_Cat-Dog/README.md

 ## Challenges that were unexpected

-    * Managing state was difficult between tabs.
-In the future I would like to learn Redux to manage state between tabs
+    * Managing state between tabs was difficult.
+In the future I would like to learn Redux to share state between tabs
     * I could not npm install anything.
 This was unexpected.
 In the future I would like to understand why Expo could not handle this
        * MongoAtlas
        * No Gesture Handlers